Back To Search Results

 The Media

-Vascular smooth muscle is the most abundant component of the media that is primarily delegated to control vascular diameter by the contraction-relaxation process.
+Vascular smooth muscle is the most abundant component of the media and is primarily delegated to control vascular diameter through the contraction-relaxation process.
 They are arranged circumferentially to the longitudinal axis of the vessel.
-Smooth muscle in feeding arterioles is arranged in one to two layers, which appear to wrap around the vascular circumference.
-Intercellular connections between medial smooth muscles are not continuous; instead, they are in the form of appositions, inter-digitations, intermediate junctions, and nexus junctions.
+Smooth muscle in feeding arterioles is arranged in 1 to 2 layers, which appear to wrap around the vascular circumference.
+Intercellular connections between medial smooth muscles are not continuous; they are appositions, inter-digitations, intermediate junctions, and nexus junctions.
 These intercellular connections involve several junctional molecules such as integrins, cadherins, and connexins.[15][16]

 Under physiological conditions, smooth muscles of the arteriole remain partially contracted to exert tone.
-Vascular smooth muscle can sense physical forces that primarily transmit to cells of the vascular wall through the adhesive contacts with the extracellular matrix (ECM) and one another.
+Vascular smooth muscle can sense physical forces that primarily transmit to vascular wall cells through adhesive contacts with the extracellular matrix and 1 another.
 Additionally, it has previously been shown that the blockade of integrins or cadherins can inhibit myogenic vasoconstriction.
 Thus, intercellular connections and cell-extracellular matrix interactions are essential for myogenic phenomena and mechanotransduction.

 The Intima

-Traditionally the intima is considered a physical barrier between blood components and extravascular tissues.
-In arterioles, the intima predominantly consists of endothelial cells (ECs) and their basement membrane.
+Traditionally, the intima is considered a physical barrier between blood components and extravascular tissues.
+The intima predominantly consists of endothelial cells and their basement membrane in arterioles.
 Endothelial cells are longitudinally arranged with the direction of flow and have an overall thickness of 0.2 to 0.5 µm, except at the area of the cell nucleus.
-In feeding arterioles, ECs are approximately 100 µm in length and approximately 10 µm in width with a 10:1 ratio that reduces as downstream arterioles with a smaller diameter.[17]
+In feeding arterioles, endothelial cells are approximately 100 µm in length and approximately 10 µm in width with a 10:1 ratio that reduces as downstream arterioles with a smaller diameter.[17]

-Functionally, endothelial cells control vessel tone by synthesis and release of vasoactive factors that exert their potential effects on neighboring smooth muscle cells.
+Functionally, endothelial cells control vessel tone by synthesizing and releasing vasoactive factors that potentially affect neighboring smooth muscle cells.
 The functional properties of endothelial cells interlink with their structure.
-ECs have an excellent capacity to sense and transduce mechanical forces and produce vasoactive compounds that can fine-tune the tone of adjacent smooth muscle cells for the appropriate regulation of arteriolar diameter.[2][18][19][20]
+Endothelial cells have an excellent capacity to sense and transduce mechanical forces and produce vasoactive compounds that can fine-tune the tone of adjacent smooth muscle cells for the appropriate regulation of arteriolar diameter.[2][18][19][20]

 An additional functional characteristic of endothelial cells is their association with vascular permeability.
-Morphological changes of ECs from toxin and inflammation allow variations in microvascular permeability.[21][22]
-Furthermore, there have also been suggestions that regional functional heterogeneity is due to structural variations in endothelial cells from the retinal, mesenteric, renal, and pulmonary circulations.[17][23]
-Besides this phenotypic variation, some endothelial cells may possess multipotent characteristics evident by their transdifferentiation into smooth muscle cells.
+Morphological changes of endothelial cells from toxin and inflammation allow variations in microvascular permeability.[21][22]
+Furthermore, there have been suggestions that regional functional heterogeneity is due to structural variations in endothelial cells from the retinal, mesenteric, renal, and pulmonary circulations.[17][23]
+Besides this phenotypic variation, some endothelial cells may possess multipotent characteristics, evident by their transdifferentiation into smooth muscle cells.
 Endothelial progenitor cells (EPC) have stem-like properties that aid in vascular repair and neovascularization by endothelial-to-mesenchymal transdifferentiation to produce a smooth muscle phenotype.
-Transforming growth factor (TGF) beta, a cytokine produced by various cells, is considered the responsible stimulus for this endothelial-to-mesenchymal transdifferentiation.[24][25][26]
+Transforming growth factor (TGF) beta, a cytokine produced by various cells, is the responsible stimulus for this endothelial-to-mesenchymal transdifferentiation.[24][25][26]

-The basement membrane underneath ECs in arterioles is primarily composed of collagen type IV, laminin, heparan sulfate, and proteoglycans.
+The basement membrane underneath endothelial cells in arterioles primarily comprises collagen type IV, laminin, heparan sulfate, and proteoglycans.
 Additional constituents are collagens type I, III, and V and fibronectin.[27]
-Primarily the basement functions as anchoring support to the endothelium.
-Previously the basement membrane has been considered an intrinsic part of the intima and produced by endothelial cells.
+Primarily, the basement functions as anchoring support to the endothelium.
+Previously, the basement membrane was considered an intrinsic part of the intima and was produced by endothelial cells.
 However, recent results indicate close interaction with the media and intima for its proper formation and maintenance.
 For example, during vasculogenesis, the interaction between pericytes and endothelial cells is required to form and stabilize vascular tubes and endothelial basement membranes.[28]

 Physiologic Role